eakneller/ipatoolkit3D/README.md

 are located in a user defined directory with a user defined path.
 Use a map editing software package to build and edit Zmaps.
 The user can manually edit CSV files but the format used in example files should be strictly followed.
-We recommended using the macro-enabled workbook called IPAtoolkit3D_1.0.xlsm to create, load and export input files.
+We recommend using the macro-enabled workbook called IPAtoolkit3D_1.0.xlsm to create, load and export input files.
 See the Workflow tab in the workbook for details.